Jeremy Sowers: Cleveland Indians

-Sowers' performance for Buffalo in 2006 earned him a promotion to Cleveland on June 20 where he made his major league debut against the Reds on June 25, taking the loss (5 IP, 4 ERs, 5 Hs, 2 HRs, 3 SOs, 2 BBs).
-He tossed his first major league complete game shutout on July 22, 2006, against the Minnesota Twins, allowing 4 hits and 1 walk while striking out 4.
+Sowers' performance for Buffalo in 2006 earned him a promotion to Cleveland on June 20.
+He made his major league debut against the Reds on June 25, taking the loss after allowing four earned runs on five hits while recording three strikeouts and two walks in five innings pitched.
+He tossed his first major league complete game shutout on July 22, 2006, against the Minnesota Twins, allowing four hits and one walk while striking out four.
 Six days later, he threw another shutout—this one a 1–0 game against the Seattle Mariners—becoming the first Indians rookie to throw back-to-back shutouts since Dick Tidrow in 1972.
-In his next start against Boston, he extended his scoreless inning streak to 22 before yielding an RBI double in the fifth inning.
+In his next start on August 2 against the Boston Red Sox, he extended his scoreless inning streak to 22 before yielding an RBI double in the fifth inning.
+In 15 starts with Cleveland, Sowers finished 7–4 with a 3.57 ERA.

 Sowers was projected to be the Indians' fourth starter in 2007.
 When Cliff Lee was injured during spring training, Sowers was bumped up to the third spot in the starting rotation.
 However, he struggled through the first two months of the season (1–6, 6.93 ERA in 12 starts) and was demoted to Buffalo on June 10.
+On September 26, Sowers returned to start the second game of a doubleheader against the Mariners.
+He tossed five scoreless innings and was in line for the win after leaving the game, but earned a no-decision in Seattle's 3–2 win.